 Since then, lip gloss has been a trusty companion for many women, added to cosmetic pouches and clutches worldwide.

-- White-collar workers and professionals that are looking for subtle lip gloss tones with minimal pigmentation
+- White-collar workers and professionals who are looking for subtle lip gloss tones with minimal pigmentation

-- Teenagers and tweens that are into more popping gloss colors; perhaps with added flavors
+- Teenagers and tweens who are into more popping gloss colors, perhaps with added flavors

-- People that suffer from sensitive skin or allergies
+- People who suffer from sensitive skin or allergies

 - Makeup professionals